secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Getting our Hands Dirty/AD Administration - Guided Lab Part II.md

 ### Task 4 Add and Remove Computers To The Domain
 - Our new users will need computers to perform their daily duties.
-The helpdesk has just finished provisioning them and requires us to add them to the INLANEFREIGHT domain.
-Since these analyst positions are new, we will need to ensure that the hosts end up in the correct OU once they join the domain so that group policy can take effect properly.
+- The help desk has just finished provisioning them and requires us to add them to the INLANEFREIGHT domain.
+- Since these analyst positions are new, we will need to ensure that the hosts end up in the correct OU once they join the domain so that group policy can take effect properly.
 - The host we need to join to the INLANEFREIGHT domain is named: `ACADEMY-IAD-W10` and has the following credentials for use to login and finish the provisioning process:
 	- User == `image`
 	- Password == `Academy_student_AD!`